markkroening/Animus/README.md

 # Animus CLI

 ## Overview
 Animus CLI is a local Windows Event Log analysis tool that uses natural language processing to help technicians quickly analyze and understand system events.
-This tool runs entirely on the local Windows machine with no cloud dependencies.
+This tool runs on a local Windows machine and uses Google's Gemini API for intelligent analysis.

-## Built with Llama
+## Powered by Google Gemini
-This application uses Llama 3.2, a large language model developed by Meta.
-For more information about Llama, visit [Meta AI's Llama page](https://ai.meta.com/llama/).
+This application uses Google's Gemini API, a state-of-the-art language model for AI-assisted analysis.
+For more information about Gemini, visit [Google's Gemini page](https://ai.google.dev/).

 ## Features

 - **Log Collection**: Automatically gathers Windows Event Logs (System, Application, Security) and system metadata.
 - **System Information**: Collects detailed information about the OS, hardware, and system configuration.
-- **Local Analysis**: Processes logs locally with no data leaving the machine.
-- **AI-Powered Insights**: Uses a local Llama 3.2 3B model to analyze logs and answer questions.
+- **AI-Powered Insights**: Uses Google Gemini to analyze logs and answer questions.
 - **Natural Language Interface**: Ask questions about your system in plain English.
 - **Interactive CLI**: User-friendly command-line interface with command history and colorful output.
 - **Automatic Log Collection**: Automatically collects fresh logs on startup if existing logs are outdated.
 - **Structured Data**: Parses logs into structured data objects for easy querying and analysis.
 - **Smart Queries**: Built-in support for querying logs by event ID, error type, or keywords.
 - **Conversational Q&A Mode**: Dedicated interactive mode for asking multiple questions about your logs.
-- **Offline Operation**: Performs all analysis locally without internet connectivity.

 ## Requirements

 - Windows 10 or 11
 - PowerShell 5.1 or higher
 - Python 3.9+
-- 6GB+ RAM (8GB recommended for optimal LLM performance)
-- 2GB of free disk space for the model file
+- Internet connection for Gemini API access
+- Google Gemini API key

 ## Installation